-The business license, together with the company chops, is one of the most important elements any company in China.
+The business license, together with the company chops, is one of the most important elements of any company in China.
 Every company has a business license, from local Chinese companies to Joint Ventures and Wholly Foreign Owned Enterprises (WFOE).

-Information contained on the Chinese business license
+Information on the Chinese business license

-On this document there is a treasure trove of information.
+In the document, there is a treasure trove of information.
 As almost everything on the document is in Chinese, it might be difficult for many readers to use this information.
 The most important information on a business license, going from left to right and top to bottom, is:

 统一社会信用代码 Unified social credit code

 The Unified Social Credit Code (USCC) is a unique, 18-digit national business registration number issued to all businesses and other entities in China, and it is an official indication that a company is registered and verified with the Chinese government to operate legally in Mainland China.

 名称 Company name